abythomas300/PathWise/PathWise-Readme.md

 6. Chat in forum
 7. Change learning plan by adjusting prompt

+- - - - - - - - - FUTURE ENHANCEMENTS  - - - - - - - - -
+1. AI-powered content summarization.
+2. More interactive learning modes (quizzes, live discussions).
+3. Improved ML models for better path recommendations.
+4. Individual users should be able to send friend requests and chat with other learners personally.
+5. 1 day ban system if a user do offensive chat in group.

 - - - - - - - - - REFERENCE PAPERS - - - - - - - - -